-Typically, in the repressive UK, it was denied classification by the British Board of Film Classification (BBFC) upon submission on 26th February 1958.
+Typically, in repressive Britain, it was denied classification by the British Board of Film Classification (BBFC) upon submission on 26th February 1958.

 “Glen or Glenda is almost as hilariously inept as Wood’s “classic” Plan 9 from Outer Space, with most of the unintentional humor stemming from how piously earnest it is.
 This first glimpse into the cinematic style of Edward D. Wood, Jr. served as a foreshadowing of things to come, and whether or not you think that’s a good thing depends on your tolerance for low-grade schlock.”
 2,500 Movies Challenge

 “This is all so obviously from the heart that the reason for the film, a prurient look at the sex change operations that were in the headlines, is allocated a swift ten minutes at the end (and most of that is World War II stock footage).
 There has never been a film quite like Glen or Glenda, which may be a blessing, but it’s the most unfeeling of viewers who isn’t on Wood’s side by the end credits.”
 The Spinning Image